 Europe Packaging Automation Market Analysis by Mordor Intelligence

-The Europe Packaging Automation Market size is estimated at USD 18.02 billion in 2025, and is expected to reach USD 24.22 billion by 2030, at a CAGR of 6.10% during the forecast period (2025-2030).
-Heightened regulatory demands, especially the EU Packaging and Packaging Waste Regulation (PPWR), converge with rising labor costs and rapid technological progress to re-shape capital-spending priorities across European manufacturing.
-Companies are automating to ensure recyclability compliance, close labor gaps and shield margins from energy-price swings.
+The Europe packaging automation market size is estimated at USD 18.02 billion in 2026, and is expected to reach USD 24.22 billion by 2031, at a CAGR of 6.10% during the forecast period (2026-2031).
+Heightened regulatory demands, especially the EU Packaging and Packaging Waste Regulation (PPWR), converge with rising labor costs and rapid technological progress to reshape capital-spending priorities across European manufacturing.
+Companies are automating to ensure recyclability compliance, close labor gaps, and shield margins from energy price swings.
 Line-side digitization, from AI-enabled inspection to cobot palletizing, is creating new competitive baselines.
-Simultaneously, end-users are widening supplier pools to mitigate raw-material volatility and cyber-risk exposure, thereby raising expectations for integrated, secure and upgradeable automation solutions.
-Intensifying buyer scrutiny around total cost of ownership favors vendors able to bundle hardware, analytics and life-cycle services into a single value proposition, accelerating consolidation among equipment makers and software specialists.
+Simultaneously, end-users are expanding their supplier pools to mitigate raw material volatility and cyber risk exposure, thereby raising expectations for integrated, secure, and upgradeable automation solutions.
+Intensifying buyer scrutiny around the total cost of ownership favors vendors that can bundle hardware, analytics, and lifecycle services into a single value proposition, accelerating consolidation among equipment makers and software specialists.

 Key Report Takeaways

-- By business type, manufacturers led with 41.5% of Europe packaging automation market share in 2024, while B2C e-commerce retailers are forecast to post the fastest 13.0% CAGR through 2030.
+- By business type, manufacturers captured 41.5% of the Europe packaging automation market share in 2025.

-- By product type, filling machines held 27.8% of Europe packaging automation market size in 2024, whereas palletizing and depalletizing systems are expanding at 13.9% CAGR.
+- By product type, the Europe packaging automation market size for palletizing and depalletizing systems is projected to grow at a 7.9% CAGR between 2026–2031.

 Europe Packaging Automation Market Trends and Insights